cruxppc/cruxppc-ng-3.5/README.md

 There are still a fair number of Linux distributions supporting G5 machines but distros supporting 32bit PowerPC are getting scarce.
 Hence, for now at least, CRUX-PPC efforts are focused on the 32bit PowerPC machines.

-  At the current time CRUX-PPC does not run properly on G3 systems.
-Until this issue is resolved, CRUX-PPC should only be used with
-G4 machines.

   This project is not a continuation of the (now defunct) CRUX-PPC project which existed previously (until 2012 or so).
 This project is a new port of CRUX-3.5 to the PowerPC.
 Although similarities exist and pieces from the previous CRUX-PPC may be reused in this project, this is a fresh port of CRUX to the PowerPC and backwards compatibility with the previous CRUX PPC is not a goal of this project.